05 Oct Common pitfalls experienced in Data Vault 2.0 projects

 Common pitfalls experienced in Data Vault 2.0 projects

 Data Vault 2.0 is gaining traction as a method for the design and build of Data Warehouses but, as when you try anything for the first time there are some potential pitfalls.
-We have seen some issues our clients have faced, and we thought we would share three common pitfalls experienced in Data Vault projects and some tips for avoiding them.
+We thought we would share three common pitfalls that some of our clients have experienced in Data Vault projects, as well as some tips for avoiding them.

 Data Vault 2.0 is gaining traction as a method for the design and build of Data Warehouses